MrMisc/Outbreak-Model/README.md

 # Outbreak Model
  A model designed to simulate walking hosts, with the option to set some as infected, some as not.
 Various logical segments to be designed soon
+Absolutely, I understand.
+Here's the expanded introduction in Markdown format without the "Conclusion" section:

+## Outbreak Model: Simulating Infectious Disease Transmission in Enclosed Facilities

+The **Outbreak Model** is a versatile simulation framework designed for a range of applications, including the simulation of infectious disease transmission within enclosed facilities.
+This model offers the capability to simulate the movement of hosts, allowing for the designation of some as infected and others as uninfected.
+This flexibility provides valuable insights into how diseases can spread in closed environments, making it particularly relevant for studying and understanding outbreak scenarios.

+### Key Features and Functionality

+The **Outbreak Model** is built to replicate real-world scenarios where individuals (represented as "hosts") move within an enclosed space.
+By configuring hosts as infected or non-infected, the model can mimic initial outbreak conditions.
+This feature is especially valuable for studying disease dynamics and evaluating potential intervention strategies.

+#### Simulating Infection Dynamics

+The model's capacity to simulate infections among hosts allows for the investigation of disease spread over time.
+Researchers and public health experts can adjust infection parameters and initial conditions to observe the progression of an outbreak.
+This includes monitoring infection rates, identifying high-risk areas, and evaluating the effectiveness of preventive measures.

+#### Exploring Intervention Strategies

+The **Outbreak Model** excels in assessing intervention strategies.
+Users can simulate the impacts of isolation, quarantine, vaccination, and other measures to gauge their efficacy in containing disease spread.
+These simulations provide valuable insights to decision-makers regarding the potential outcomes of different interventions and aid in resource allocation planning.

+### Applications in Infectious Disease Control

+The **Outbreak Model** is particularly promising for infectious disease control, especially within enclosed facilities like hospitals, schools, and communal settings.
+Its applications encompass:

+- **Predictive Modeling:** Using real-world data and parameters, the model generates predictions about outbreak trajectories, aiding in resource preparation.

+- **Scenario Analysis:** The model facilitates "what-if" scenarios, helping decision-makers understand policy consequences and intervention impacts.

+- **Training and Education:** The model serves as an educational tool to teach students, researchers, and healthcare professionals about disease transmission dynamics and intervention effects.

+- **Resource Allocation:** Simulations assist in optimizing resource allocation, such as healthcare personnel and medical supplies, during outbreaks.

+### Applications in Infectious Disease Control

+The **Outbreak Model** is a valuable computational tool with diverse applications, including simulating infectious disease transmission in enclosed facilities.
+By accurately capturing host movement and interactions, as well as infection dynamics, the model contributes to our understanding of disease spread and aids in developing effective containment strategies.
+Its versatility makes it a powerful asset for researchers, policymakers, and healthcare practitioners seeking to enhance preparedness and response strategies in the face of outbreaks.

+As demonstrated by its interaction with Rust-generated data and subsequent visualization using R and Pandoc, the **Outbreak Model** exemplifies how the tool can extract meaningful insights from simulated scenarios, further contributing to informed decision-making in disease control efforts.

 ## Rust Disease Spread Simulation